To: My Big Brother Tom

 (But in my defense, it’s a bit funny how we tend to learn of people’s familial relationships by what they “do,” what they are undertaking, especially if they are of post-school age.
 What stage of life are you at on this conveyer belt?
 What are you achieving currently?
 Impress me?
 Maybe this needs rethinking.
-Change the framework through which we learn things of people; are we defined by what we do, or how we are?
+Change the framework through which we learn things of people; are we defined by what we do, or rather how we are and what we enjoy doing?
 It’ll make for less people shoehorned into less boxes.
 This is a half-baked thought.

 I sometimes wonder what you would like me to say.
 I sometimes wonder what you would say about me, if you could.